 This licence may be varied, suspended or revoked at any time.

 Directorate for Agriculture and Rural Economy

-- The licensee must distribute biosecurity advice at the event to any participant, including the recommendation that birds should be inspected for signs of illness before travelling to any gathering, and any birds travelling from a gathering to any premises (whether they are returning stock or new) should be isolated from other birds at that premises and monitored for signs of illness for at least one week.
-Any suspicion of a notifiable disease during that period should be notified to APHA immediately.
+3. The licensee must distribute biosecurity advice at the event to any participant, including the recommendation that birds should be inspected for signs of illness before travelling to any gathering, and any birds travelling from a gathering to any premises (whether they are returning stock or new) should be isolated from other birds at that premises and monitored for signs of illness for at least one week.

 - (i) how birds suspected of notifiable avian disease will be separated from other birds;